jingw222/raspicam_vision_lite/README.md

-# Image Classification on Raspberry Pi with TensorFlow Lite and Flask
+# Live Image Classification on Raspberry Pi with TensorFlow Lite and Flask